 The 2015-16 and 2016-17 school years were marked by a high level of participation by Musical Bridges students in the local musical scene.
 Bridges students auditioned for and were accepted into the Kansas City Youth Symphony, and participated in the KCYS trip to Ireland.
 15-25 Bridges students were accepted into and participated in the UMKC Midwest Honor Band and Orchestra festival.
 UMKC Conservatory faculty Benny Kim and Scott Lee presented violin and viola masterclasses for Academy and Musical Bridges students.

 In addition to their high-quality lessons and numerous performance opportunities, Musical Bridges was able to offer a number of unique experiences to its students.
 2017-2018 Musical Bridges special activities included masterclasses presented by prominent violinist Joseph Genualdi, and international percussionist Bobby Sanabria.
 Seven Musical Bridges students will be touring Austria this summer with the Kansas City Youth Symphony; to help with their costs, they participated in a fundraising concert and ensemble led by Joseph Genualdi.
 In February, Kansas City Power and Light was kind enough to provide tickets to five Musical Bridges students and their families to a performance at the Sprint Center by 2Cellos.

 Musical Bridges is pleased that all six high school seniors who completed the program will be going to college.
 In fact, four of the six graduating students have been accepted into university music programs and plan to pursue a career in music.
-We are excited that two Musical Bridges students were accepted into the UMKC Conservatory of Music and Dance.
+We are excited that two Musical Bridges students were accepted into the UMKC Conservatory.